felix0111/EvoSim/README.md

 ## Neural Network
 <img src="https://github.com/user-attachments/assets/e6b49b80-3bb8-40bd-96fb-03471a55ddfb" width="800">

 Each entity is assigned a neural network, its brain.
 The neural network and its methods are based on NEAT (NeuroEvolution of Augmenting Topologies).
-See also my project NeuraSuite.
+See also [NeuraSuite](https://github.com/felix0111/NeuraSuite)
+Evolving a neural network with the NEAT method allows for dynamic and structural mutation, speciation and recurrent connections for LSTM-like behaviour.

 ### The input neurons of an entities neural network
 -StomachFullness